Little Women (2019 film): Release

 Little Women had its world premiere at the Museum of Modern Art in New York City on December 7, 2019, and was also screened to open the Rio de Janeiro International Film Festival on December 9.
 It was theatrically released in the United States on December 25, 2019, by Sony Pictures Releasing.
 Deadline Hollywood reported that Sony spent an estimated $70 million promoting the film.

 Little Women was originally scheduled for a theatrical release in China on February 14, 2020, but this was scrapped due to the COVID-19 pandemic.
 The film was released digitally on March 10, 2020, and on DVD and Blu-ray on April 7.
 In May, Variety reported that it was once again intended for a China release at an unspecified date following the pandemic.
 The film was released in Denmark and Japan in June after both countries re-opened their theaters following pandemic lockdowns.
 It was eventually released in China on August 25, 2020.

+In home media packaging and digital artwork, the film is referred to as Greta Gerwig's Little Women to distinguish the film from the various other film and television adaptations of the novel.